oomph-lib/oomph-lib/README.md

 python3 oomph_build.py
 ```

-By default, this will configure the project, compile all the libraries, and install them to the local `install/` directory (within the `oomph-lib` repository folder).
+By default, this will build the third-party libraries, configure the `oomph-lib` project, compile its libraries, and install them to the local `install/` directory (within the `oomph-lib` repository folder).
 The script will create a build directory (named `build/` by default) if one does not exist, or reuse it if it does.
-It combines the equivalent of the `cmake -B build`, `cmake --build build`, and `cmake --install build` commands into one automated sequence.
+It thus combines the equivalent of the `cmake -B build`, `cmake --build build`, and `cmake --install build` commands into one automated sequence.

 After running `oomph_build.py`, if it completes without errors, `oomph-lib` should be built and installed in the specified location.
 You can then proceed to test the installation as described in the next section.